-In case you wonder, hoovering is something Abuser’s do in order to re-engage a narcissistic supply target after a domestic violence incident or domestic abuse issue.
-Abusive people count on their Flying Monkey “Enablers” to convince you to minimize the impact of a harm or traumatizing abuse you were targeted for directly or had to witness a person with a Cluster B personality disorder or abusive nature do.
+In case you wonder, hoovering is something Abusers do in order to re-engage a narcissistic supply target after a domestic violence incident or domestic abuse issue.
+Abusive people count on their Flying Monkey “Enablers” to convince you to minimize the impact of a harm or traumatizing abuse for which you were targeted directly or had to witness a person with a Cluster B personality disorder or abusive nature do.

 Because the victim has been traumatized, they are apt to be in a confused state of shock to begin with; the grossly morally inexcusable gaslighting backed by mobbing individuals leads a victim to question their own sanity, morals, ethics, and personality — not because they did anything wrong but because they are being told they are at fault, to blame, and should feel responsible for whatever narcissistic injury they purposefully or inadvertently provoked.

 Because Narcissists are so relentless at writing revisionist history, trivializing victim’s subjective reports, and devaluing their target’s worth, when an abuse victim lets anything slide it hurts the target, other people who are in the self-aggrandizing narcissistic person’s path, the abuser’s entire family, and the community at large.

 Whether people know it or not, sometimes “staying out of things” creates a domino effect of cause and effect issues if and when a bully is consistently allowed to choose without fear of retribution to actively and pervasively abuse.

 Situational abusers who are confronted and helped by communities who validate their victim’s rights tend to be safer and more loving in general.
 Conveniently overlooking abuse or claiming past bad deeds of active con artists and abusers are “In the past”, “water under the bridge”, or were “too long ago” to remember destroys social trust.